Bundle While You Git

 this trick did nothing but eat valuable seconds (sometimes minutes).

-What I really needed was a way to bundle right after a git checkout
+What I really needed was a way to bundle right after a git checkout or

-, if we want to get
+git pull --rebase (or throughout a git bisect, if we want to get

 really ambitious).